LukeShirnia/magento_information/README.md

 # python-not-production-
 This python section is for current projects.
-Nothing in here should be cloned unless stated in the README!
+Nothing in here should be cloned/run unless stated in the README!

 Current working version of "Magento Information Gatherer" can be used by running the following command: